Skip to Main Content

 Lecture Notes

 Plot is generally defined as "the literary arrangements of a sequence of events."
 In other words, a story may be told chronologically (in a straightforward manner where the sequence of time is linear), or the author may choose to "rearrange" those very same elements or pieces of the story to create suspense or drama.
-In his story "A Rose for Emily," William Faulkner moves backwards and forwards in time, focusing on how the main character (Emily) and the town she's lived in all her life have changed, especially since the story takes place pre- and post- Civil War.
 Plot is relatively simple to understand.
-Primarily, it's the Who (the characters), the What (event or happening), the When (time period) and the Where (setting or locale).
+Primarily, it's the Who (the characters), the What (event or happening), the When (time period) and the Where (setting or locale), and even Why (motivation/action).
 As Margaret Atwood, a famous Canadian author, will show you in "Happy Endings," plot is perhaps the easiest part of writing fiction.

 In his famous work of literary criticism, The Poetics, Aristotle argued that great and lasting works of literature (primarily drama/plays) conformed to what he termed the "unities," the unity of time (usually the work would take place over the course of a day or a week, unity of place (all action generally occurred in the same location, with news of other "outside" events, etc., coming from a character's recent arrival), and unity of action (all action leads directly to the climax of the story).

-Similarly, Edgar Allan Poe modeled his Philosophy of Composition, a volume of literary (primarily poetic) criticism, after Artistotle's theories of the unities.
-For Poe, however, the unities transformed into unity of tone (the narrator sets/maintains a tone present throughout the work), unity of setting (like Aristotle's unity of place, but more broadly and generally rather than specific, including the appropriateness of subject matter), and unity of effect (all action leads to the overall effect upon the reader).
+Similarly, Edgar Allan Poe modeled his Philosophy of Composition, a volume of literary (primarily poetic) criticism, after Aristotle's theories of the unities.
+For Poe, however, the unities transformed into unity of tone (the narrator sets/maintains a tone present throughout the work), unity of setting (like Aristotle's unity of place, but broader and more general rather than specific, including the appropriateness of subject matter), and unity of effect (all action leads to the overall effect upon the reader).

-In the other story, "An Occurrence at Owl Creek Bridge," Ambrose Bierce does two things simultaneously: he combines a story of the Civil War as another Biblical allegory of both the figurative and literal "Fall of Man" (Adam and Eve), but also introduces into literature a new literary technique which came to be known as "stream of consciousness."
-I don't want to give too much away, but he manages to place the reader directly into the "stream" of the main character's thought process, enabling us to both psychologoically understand and process simultaneously with the character.
-It is an extraordinary tale, and a popular TV show, The Twilight Zone, even gave a French production of the tale its own episode, something they'd never done before.
-Please READ the story before you watch the film (it's about 30 mins.).
+In another story, "An Occurrence at Owl Creek Bridge," Ambrose Bierce does two things simultaneously: he combines a story of the Civil War as another Biblical allegory of both the figurative and literal "Fall of Man" (Adam and Eve), but also introduces into literature a new literary technique which came to be known as "stream of consciousness."
+I don't want to give too much away, but he manages to place the reader directly into the "stream" of the main character's thought processes, enabling us to both psychologically understand and process simultaneously with the character.
+It is an extraordinary tale; and a popular TV show, The Twilight Zone, even gave a French production of the tale its own episode, something they'd never done before.
+Please READ the story before you watch the film (it's only about 30 mins.).

 "An Occurrence at Owl Creek Bridge"